josephchen1/AuroraBot/README.md

 # AuroraBot
-A mental health care bot for students!
+An Arduino-based mental health care bot for students!